Sudo-Ivan/omarchy/README.md

-# Omarchy - Ivans Custom Fork
+# Omarchy - Ivans Custom Fork Edition

-- Removed CUPS, Signal, Spotify, Dropbox and Zoom.
+This is a custom fork of [Omarchy](https://github.com/basecamp/omarchy) by [DHH](https://github.com/dhh)

-- Replace 1Password with KeepassXC.
+- Removed CUPS (printer), Signal, Spotify, Dropbox, Zoom and webapps.
-- Replace VLC with MPV.
+- Replaced 1Password with KeepassXC.
-- Replace Chromium with ungoogled-chromium.
+- Replaced VLC with MPV.
-- Remove web apps.
+- Replaced Chromium with ungoogled-chromium.

 ## Installation